spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-product-feature-overview.md

 ## Marketplace products in the Merchant Portal
 Merchants create and manage their products <!---LINK--> in the Merchant Portal.
-They can define prices, stock, attributes etc. for their products.
+They can define prices, stock, and attributes for their products.
 See Managing merchant products <!---LINK--> for details on how to do that.

 ## Related Business User articles